KARNASINH/Tic-Tac-Toe_Game/README.md

 ## Introduction

-This is a console base Tic-Tac-Toe game can be played by two players on the console display platform.
+This is a console based Tic-Tac-Toe game that can be played by two players on the console display platform.

 ## Programming Language used